mrorro/AIOD-rest-api/README.md

 user the correct roles.

 Alternatively, you can connect to a different keycloak instance by modifying `src/.env`.
 EGI Checkin can for instance be used on a deployed instance - not on local host.
+Marco Rorro is the go-to person to request the usage of the EGI Checkin.

-The redirection url of a Keycloak must be set.
-On our development keycloak, any redirection url is accepted, so it works on local host or wherever you deploy.
-This should never be the case for a production instance, of course.
+The reason that EGI Checkin doesn't work on localhost, is that the redirection url of EGI Checkin is strict - as it should be.
+On our development keycloak, any redirection url is accepted, so that it works on local host or wherever you deploy.
+This should never be the case for a production instance.

 See [authentication README](authentication/README.md) for more information.